ToothlessRider/MST_Notes/DM_MST_notes.md

 <hr>

-**Q2.
-What are the different data mining tasks?
+**Q.   What are the different data mining tasks?
 Note the difference data mining methods** *Ans*.
 The difference data mining tasks are as follow :
 * __Classification__  : Leaning a function that maps an item into a set of predefined classes.
 * __Regression__ : Learning a function that maps an item to a real value.